mseemann/js-restful-express/README.md

 ```bash
 npm install js-restful-express --save
 ```
+This module requires reflect-metadata as a peer dependency.
+This is essential to make the decorators working.
+It must be ensured that this module is only loaded once.
+Otherwise the decorated information will be lost at runtime.
+Keep in mind that this is a shim and until now not a language feature!

 ## Prerequisites
 - You use TypeScript for your app
 - You use express 4.x as your http framework for your node.js application

 ## Usage
 Decorate your service class with the decorators from the [js-restful](https://github.com/mseemann/js-restful) Github-project.
 So far there are the following decorators available: